PrismarineJS/mineflayer-pathfinder/readme.md

 const { Movements } = require('mineflayer-pathfinder') // Import the Movements class from pathfinder

 bot.once('spawn', () => {
-  // Once we've spawn, it is safe to access mcData because we know the version const mcData = require('minecraft-data')(bot.version)

-  // A new movement instance for specific behavior const defaultMove = new Movements(bot, mcData)
+  // A new movement instance for specific behavior const defaultMove = new Movements(bot)

   defaultMove.allow1by1towers = false // Do not build 1x1 towers when going up
-  defaultMove.canDig = false // Disable breaking of blocks when pathing defaultMove.scafoldingBlocks.push(mcData.itemsByName['netherrack'].id) // Add nether rack to allowed scaffolding items bot.pathfinder.setMovements(defaultMove) // Update the movement instance pathfinder uses
+  defaultMove.canDig = false // Disable breaking of blocks when pathing defaultMove.scafoldingBlocks.push(bot.registry.itemsByName['netherrack'].id) // Add nether rack to allowed scaffolding items bot.pathfinder.setMovements(defaultMove) // Update the movement instance pathfinder uses

   // Do pathfinder things